pishoyg/coptic/README.md

 ### Neologisms

-1. ?
-Add neologisms.
+1. Add neologisms.
 (We need to think first of how to create neologisms before we add them to our dataset.)

+### Learning Curriculum

+1. Create Duolingo-like learning curricula for learners at multiple levels.

 ## Credits